 A) Sorry, we are unable to consider routine repairs and maintenance.
 We are also unable to fund the promotion of religious or political belief, general circulars, research, animal welfare, start-up costs, grant-making charities and projects generally understood to be the responsibility of a statutory authority.

 Q) How soon can you reapply for another award?

 A) Generally, you will require to wait one year before reapplying.

 Q) Is there a minimum amount you can apply for?

 A) Awards vary from £100 up to £25,000.
-Small Awards (under £1,000) can be considered out-with the usual funding rounds.
-Awards over £1,000 require more investigation and are usually discussed at the Board’s two main Applications Meetings (usually held in March and October).
+Awards over £1,000 require more investigation and are usually discussed at the board’s applications meetings.

 Q) Can I get funding for more than one year at a time?

-A) Yes, funding can be given in tranches over a number of years, the timing to be decided by Trustees on the individual merit of the project concerned.
-The Foundation will also consider match funding.
+A) Yes, funding can be given in tranches over a number of years, the timing to be decided by trustees on the individual merit of the project concerned.

 Q) If I am unsuccessful, can I get some feedback on this?